-The Secret Lagoon is a beautiful thermal pool located in the small village of Flúðir in the heart of an area with high geothermal activity.
+The Secret Lagoon is located in the small village of Flúði, the heart of an area with high geothermal activity.
 The thermal pool is maintained at a constant temperature of 38/40 °C – lovely to experience at any time of year.

 Secret Lagoon is known to most Icelanders as “Gamla Laugin” which means The Old Pool.
 But before the rise in tourism not so many people knew about it, and thus, this pool also became known as The Secret Lagoon.

 The pool was created in the year 1891 and in 1909 the first swimming lessons were taught in the pool.
-You can only imagine how much the pool richened the life of Flúðir’s Inhabitants and opened up opportunities to enjoy a good soak.
-In 1947 a new swimming pool was opened in the town of Flúðir and after the pool was mostly forgotten until now.
+You can only imagine how much the pool richened the life of Flúðir’s inhabitants and opened up opportunities to enjoy a good soak, a welcomed breather from all the hard labor.

 When visiting a pool in Iceland traditions and rules might come as a surprise to you.
 Here are a few things that a good to know before visiting the Secret Lagoon.